csp200/mp0/README.md

      create mode 100644 bar
      create mode 100644 foo

-You can now run the command `git log` to view a record of commits to the repository -- you will see the initial commit and the one you just made.
-(You can hit `q` to exit the log pager.)

 ### 5.2.
 Completing the MP Report

 Every MP will come with a file named "REPORT.md", which is the template for your